loganheffernan2/thesis-blank/blog/a-test.md

 date: 2020-03-31T01:29:53.520Z
 title: Rob Blair and Kurt Woerpel
 subhead: 'Rob Blair and Kurt Woerpel on publishing, teaching, and personal negotiations.'
+notes:
+  - desc: >-
+      From the TXTBooks website: "TXTbooks is an artist-run independent publishing initiative in Brooklyn, NY.

+      Our interest is in self-publishing as a collective while facilitating projects with artists and writers working across many disciplines.
+Our best case scenario is to publish those who have not yet considered producing a zine, or at least don't consider it their main practice; Our ultimate goal is to create dumb jokes and passion projects with as many people as possible.

+      Our publications are resolved via Risograph printing for cost-effective self production and as an informal way to aesthetically bind our output.

+      Founded in 2014, TXTbooks is currently maintained by Robert Blair, Thomas Colligan, Nichole Shinn, Rose Wong, and Kurt Woerpel."
+    image: assets/txtbooks.png
+    number: '1'
 ---
 **Rob Blair** My name is Robert Blair.
 I’m currently a visiting instructor at Pratt Institute.
 Me and Kurt graduated in 2014 from Pratt.
 In addition to that, we are both practicing freelance designers and art directors.
 We run a publishing project called TXTBooks that started immediately after we graduated.
 A lot of my personal practice is photo-based and image-based as well as TXTbooks being an output for my own personal non-commercial practice.